Protocol and Practice of Persons Appearing in the Court of Judge Michael Valenzuela

 Motion Practice

-Motions, responses and related pleadings shall comply with the page length, font type, and other requirements of the Rules.
-If an extension of response or reply time is necessary, try to reach agreement among the parties, and then submit a stipulation.
+Motions, responses, and related pleadings shall comply with the page length, font type, and other requirements of the Rules.
+If an extension of response or reply time is necessary, try to reach agreement among the parties, and submit a stipulation.
 If you file a motion for leave to exceed the page length of a pleading, you will need to provide specific reasons.
 A generic statement that you need more pages may result in denial of your motion.

-This Division requires that all motions, responses, replies and other Court requested filings in this case must be submitted individually.
-A party shall not combine any motion with a responsive pleading.
+The Division requires that all motions, responses, replies, and other Court requested filings in this case must be submitted individually.
+Do not combine any motion with a responsive pleading.
 All motions are to be filed separately and designated as such.
 No pleadings will be accepted if filed in combination with another.
-Motions or stipulations shall be e-filed or hand-filed with proposed orders.

-If a proposed order is applicable to the motion, and it is not submitted with the motion, the Court reserves the right to reject your motion until it is accompanied by a proposed order.
+Motions or stipulations shall be filed with proposed orders.
+If a proposed order is applicable to the motion, and it is not submitted with the motion, the Court reserves the right to reject your motion until it is accompanied by a proposed form of order.

-Motions to Strike: Motions to strike are strongly discouraged and often are not even countenanced by the Rules.
+Motions to Strike: Motions to Strike are strongly discouraged and often are not even countenanced by the Rules.
 Make your point in your responsive pleading.

 Discovery or Disclosure Disputes and/or Sanctions